ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Detailed Experimental Data

 \subsection{Metric Breakdown by Problem Type}

-To understand the specific impact of fine-tuning, we visualize the shift in metrics across problem types. \cref{fig:pareval-ft-deepseek-code-contest} and \cref{fig:pareval-ft-gemini-code-contest} demonstrate that while fine-tuning universally improves \texttt{Build} and \texttt{Pass} rates, the \texttt{Speedup} gains are most pronounced in the irregular graph and complex arithmetic categories.
+To understand the specific impact of fine-tuning, we visualize the shift in metrics across problem types. \cref{fig:pareval-ft-gemini-code-contest} and \cref{fig:pareval-ft-deepseek-code-contest} demonstrate that while fine-tuning universally improves \texttt{Build} and \texttt{Pass} rates, the \texttt{Speedup} gains are most pronounced in the irregular graph and complex arithmetic categories.
+This applies to \cref{fig:pareval-ft-qwen3-rust} except that we see occasional lower \texttt{Pass} rate after finetuning.